 Safety: Keep away from pets and children

-Because the trigger on this trap is sensitive, it’s wise to keep it out of reach of children and pets.
+This trap doesn't use any pesticides that might cause lingering concerns for pets.
+However, the trigger on this trap is sensitive, it’s wise to keep it out of reach of children and pets.
 If touched or tripped on, this trap will most certainly go off and cause pain.

 We found it to be pretty risk-free in terms of getting hurt while setting this trap.

 Cleanliness: Resists stains and odors, but not realistic to reuse